syncfusion-content/wpf-docs/wpf/Grid/Working-with-Grid.md

 ![](Working-with-Grid_images/Working-with-Grid_img31.png)

-After double clicking the hidden column it unhides all the hidden Columns {:.caption}
+After double clicking the hidden column it unhide all the hidden Columns {:.caption}

 ### Tables for Properties, Methods, and Events